 It can be difficult to gauge, especially in remote environments, how much your coworkers are actually working and what the standard is, which adds pressure to work more.
 If the CEO seems to be working ten hour days, shouldn’t you be too?
 If another employee stays late every night, do you need to as well?

 “The goal is balance.
 The key is permission”, declares David Posen, author of Is Work Killing You?
-In order to find lasting balance, he argues, you need to allow yourself to be a little selfish.
+In order to find lasting balance, Posen argues, you need to allow yourself to be a little selfish.
 “Give yourself permission to make time … for the things that nourish you,” he says.
 “The bigger issue, for many people, is guilt … we feel badly if we do things for ourselves, rather than for work, family, and others.”

 Take your lunch away from your desk

 When you know exactly how many hours you have in a day, you’ll actually be more productive.
-As Simon Sinek explains in Start With Why, employees at some companies, like Honors Construction, are required to clock out by 5:30pm—or risk losing their bonus.
-“Wasted time has dropped to a minimum,” Sinek writes.
-“Consider how much you get done the day before you go on vacation.
+As Simon Sinek explains in Start With Why, some companies will actually take away bonuses if employees don’t clock out by a certain time.
+Sinek writes: “wasted time has dropped to a minimum[…] Consider how much you get done the day before you go on vacation.
 Now imagine every day is like that.”

-“Technology has expanded the nine-to-five workday into the 24/7 workday, which has made it extremely difficult for employees to have personal time……In the future, every company will have flexibility programs and those that don’t will lose the battle for the top talent,” notes Dan Schawbel, founder of workplacetrends.com.
+“Technology has expanded the nine-to-five workday into the 24/7 workday, which has made it extremely difficult for employees to have personal time… In the future, every company will have flexibility programs and those that don’t will lose the battle for the top talent,” notes Dan Schawbel, founder of Workplace Trends.

 Related Reading: How Flextime and Telecommuting Increase Employee Productivity

 To counteract the perpetual workday, determine a set period of time when you will be unreachable.
 Maybe that means turning off your phone during dinnertime or not answering any emails after 7pm.
 Let everyone know about your unavailability and resist the compulsion to check in or reply outside of office hours.